SGNovice/Disease-detection-using-chest-xrays/README.md

 ## Abstract
 Chest X-Rays are considerably reliable radiobiological imprints of patients, which are widely used to diagnose an array of common diseases affecting organs within the chest.
-Over a period, vast accumulations of image data and their associated diagnoses have been stored in the Picture Archiving and Communication Systems (PACS) of several hospitals and medical institutions.
+For too long, vast accumulations of image data and their associated diagnoses have been stored in the Picture Archiving and Communication Systems (PACS) of several hospitals and medical institutions.
 Meanwhile, data-hungry deep learning systems lie in wait of voluminous databases like these,